data-edu/data-science-in-education/_book/02-how-to-use.md

 > The first six months were hard.
 I knew how quickly I could do a pivot table
 > in Excel.
 It took longer in R because I had to go through the syntax and take
 > the book out.
 I forced myself to do it, though.
-In the long-term, I'd be a
+In the long term, I'd be a
 > better data scientist.
 I'm so glad I thought that way, but it was hard the
 > first few months.